MelanieWary/multi-user-llm-chat/readme.md

 # Management of conversation history
 Chat session history is managed and provided to the LLM as follows:
-* stored in a "database" -> each new message sent to the API is stored in a (for now) array object, using a chat session_id as key -> constitutes chat history (improvement: use a 'real' DB instead, e.g. Cassandra, often mentioned for storing chat history)
+* It is stored in a "database" -> each new message sent to the API is stored in a (for now) dict object, using a chat session_id as key -> it constitutes chat history (improvement: use a 'real' DB instead, e.g. Cassandra, often mentioned for storing chat history)
-* not all chat history is sent as context to the LLM, instead it is limited to a configurable number of tokens and number of messages and conversation duration (improvement: RAG, to add older messages that are relevant regarding the topic of the last message)
+* Not whole chat history is sent as context to the LLM, instead it is limited to a configurable number of tokens and number of messages and conversation duration (improvement: RAG, to add older messages that are relevant regarding the topic of the last message)
 * It is provided to the LLM as a dialog-like text, in the context ("input"), under the "role" `user` ([this OpenAI feature](https://platform.openai.com/docs/guides/conversation-state#manually-manage-conversation-state) is not fitted for multi-user conversation)